Skip to main content

 Steps you may take include:

-1. Clarify the misunderstanding - often a quick conversation resolves the issue
+1. Clarification - often a quick conversation resolves the issue

 2. Try and reschedule to a mutually suitable time